-(1) Competition in contracts for services: When a grantee expends more than \$3,500 of TIG funds on a single contract for goods provided or services to be performed by a third-party that is not otherwise subject to the LSC Property Acquisition and Management Manual, the grantee will: (a) solicit bids from a minimum of three providers; if it is necessary to award a contract on the basis of fewer than three responses or to purchase from a "Sole Source" due to technical or quality requirements, organizational or personnel expertise, knowledge of the program, the lack of dependable vendors, or when there is an emergency, the reasons for this shall be documented; (b) maintain documentation for LSC review, including: the solicitation and receipt of bids or sole-source justification; the reason for selection of a contractor; senior management approval of contractor selection and any sole source justification; the terms and conditions of the agreement; and all payments, adjustments and credits; (c) provide a copy of the contract to LSC with the payment request for the period in which the contract was executed; and (d) ensure the proper expenditure, accounting for, and audit of the contracted funds.
+(1) Competition in contracts for services: When a grantee expends more than \$5,000 of TIG funds on a single contract for goods provided or services to be performed by a third-party that is not otherwise subject to the LSC Property Acquisition and Management Manual, the grantee will: (a) solicit bids from a minimum of three providers; if it is necessary to award a contract on the basis of fewer than three responses or to purchase from a "Sole Source" due to technical or quality requirements, organizational or personnel expertise, knowledge of the program, the lack of dependable vendors, or when there is an emergency, the reasons for this shall be documented; (b) maintain documentation for LSC review, including: the solicitation and receipt of bids or sole-source justification; the reason for selection of a contractor; senior management approval of contractor selection and any sole source justification; the terms and conditions of the agreement; and all payments, adjustments and credits; (c) provide a copy of the contract to LSC with the payment request for the period in which the contract was executed; and (d) ensure the proper expenditure, accounting for, and audit of the contracted funds.

 - (2) Subgrants: All TIG funding is subject to 45 C.F.R.
-Parts 1610 and 1627 regarding transfers and subgrants (see http://www.lsc.gov/about/laws-regulations/lsc-regulations-cfr-45-part-1600-et-seq).
-Applicants should review LSC Program Letter 10-3 for an explanation of these requirements to ensure compliance with these regulations (see http://grants.lsc.gov/rin/grantee-guidance). - (3) Administrative plans: LSC requires administrative plans for grants where significant portions of the project management are contracted out to third parties.
+Parts 1610 and 1627 regarding transfers and subgrants.
+Applicants should review LSC Program Letter 10-3 for an explanation of these requirements to ensure compliance with these. - (3) Administrative plans: LSC requires administrative plans for grants where significant portions of the project management are contracted out to third parties.
 This might occur if the project proposes a technology-based project management contract or a project management contract with a significant partner, and is not intended to apply where the contracts are primarily for hardware, software, or technical development work.
 For any such grant, as identified by LSC staff, a milestone will be added to the first set of milestones requiring the grantee to work with LSC staff to submit and have approved by LSC an administrative plan that clearly outlines the grantee's duties and responsibilities for financial oversight and audits, project management, contract coordination, evaluation, and reporting.
 When the grantee is receiving part of the grant as a fee for this administration, the plan will detail who will exercise these duties for the grantee and how the fee was calculated.
 Applicants have the option to upload a draft administrative plan in the Appendices to the Project Narrative.
-For more information and sample administrative plans, see http://tig.lsc.gov/grants/milestone-reporting-paymentrequests/administrative-plans.

-Additional information and resources regarding TIG compliance, including third-party contracting, can be found on the TIG website at http://tig.lsc.gov/grants/compliance.
+Additional information and resources regarding TIG compliance, including third-party contracting and administrative plans, can be found on the TIG compliance page on the LSC website.